lleongdata/application_processing/README.md

     return (reference_date - parse_date(dob)).days // 365 >= 18
 ```

-5. Where is the check for Applicant has a valid email (email ends with @emailprovider.com or @emailprovider.net)?
+5. Where is the check for Applicant has a valid email?
-We use the re.match function to match it against the regex pattern [a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.(com|net)$'
+- We use the re.match function to match it against the regex pattern [a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.(com|net)$'
-That represents any combination of characters with an @ symbol, again by any combination of characters, and ending with .com or .net
+- That represents the combination of characters, followed by @ symbol, and again the combination of characters, and ending with .com or .net

 ```
 def is_valid_email(email):